 Far infrared heating is really taking off in the UK.
 Installed on the walls or ceiling in panel form, they look great, as well as heating powerfully and efficiently.
 They emit infrared radiation, which – although it might sound a little scary – is totally safe.
 In fact, it’s the reason you feel warmth when the sun’s shining!
 Infrared heats you directly, and heats the fabric of the building so that it stays warm and releases this heat even after the panels have been turned off.
 Also, because they don’t work through convection (heating objects rather than air), it’s not affected by draughts in the way that radiators are.

 Infrared panels can be wired into the mains pretty quickly, and there’s no pipework or plumbing involved, so you can be up and running before the cold weather kicks in.
-Infrared panels are a great option for those both on and off the gas grid – but bear in mind that you will have to provide a separate heating system.
+Infrared panels are a great option for those both on and off the gas grid – but bear in mind that you will have to provide a separate water heating system.

 Getting a new heating system is all well and good, but there’s not much point unless you’ve got controls that makes sure it works to maximum efficiency.
 Infrared (and other modern heating systems) are designed to work best with smart controls.

 These days, more and more people are opting for smart heating systems.
 You can personalise your system, adding as many or few elements as you like to maximise efficiency, but the key aspects are a central unit, digital thermostats and a smart phone app.
 These systems are designed for ease of use, and they have several benefits: